MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/expanddl-operation.md

 To expand a private distribution list, the [Mailbox](mailbox.md) element will contain the [ItemId](itemid.md) element that identifies a private distribution list in the user's mailbox.

-## ExpandDL Public Distribution List Request Example
+## ExpandDL Public Distribution List request example

 ### Description